InsightSoftwareConsortium/ITKTubeTK/Readme.md

 This build process can take many hours on a Windows PC, because it is generating the files needed to use ITK with Python, as well as the standard C++ libraries, applications, examples, and tests.

+*2) SlicerExecutionModel*

-Then we repeat this build process for SlicerExecutionModel (used by ITKTubeTK applications):
+After compiling ITK, we repeat the build process for SlicerExecutionModel (used by ITKTubeTK applications):

     $ cd ~/src
     $ git clone https://github.com:/Slicer/SlicerExecutionModel.git